corentindautreme/corentindautreme.github.io/portfolio.md

         <div class="h-full px-10 pt-15 md:pt-0 grow flex flex-col gap-3 justify-center overflow-hidden">
           <div class="z-2 flex flex-col gap-3 overflow-hidden">
-            <div class="text-4xl font-bold">Computing distances and angles</div>
+            <div class="text-4xl font-bold">Computing distances</div>

             <div class="md:w-[60%] grow overflow-hidden overflow-y-scroll flex flex-col gap-3">
-              <p>To determine the angle of each slice, as well as the length of their segments, we make use of the GPS coordinates of the cities.</p>
-              <p>Taking Lisbon, Portugal as an example, we can for example derive a slice at ~40° that wraps Brussels, Belgium; Amsterdam, The Netherlands; and Oslo, Norway.</p>
+              <p>The goal of this project is to generate alternative 2021 logos, using any city as the center.</p>
+              <p>For that, we first need to compute angles and distances between the selected city and all others - which we can do using GPS coordinates.</p>
+              <p>We then group cities by angle ranges - or "slices".
+For example, from Lisbon, Portugal we can group Brussels, Amsterdam, and Oslo within a single slice at ~40°.</p>
             </div>
           </div>